jupyter-widgets/ipywidgets/jupyter-widgets-schema/messages.md

 {
   'comm_id' : 'u-u-i-d',
   'data' : {
-      'method': 'state',
+      'method': 'update',
-      'state': { <dictionary of widget state> }, 'buffers': [ <list of state keys (strings) corresponding to binary buffers in the message> ] }
+      'state': { <dictionary of widget state> }, 'buffers': [ <optional list of state keys (strings) corresponding to binary buffers in the message> ] }
 }
 ```

 The `data.state` value is a dictionary of widget attributes and values.
 See the [Model state](modelstate.md) documentation for the attributes of core Jupyter widgets.

 Comm messages for state synchronization may contain binary buffers.
-The `data.buffers` attribute contains a list of keys corresponding to the binary buffers.
+The `data.buffers` optional attribute contains a list of keys corresponding to the binary buffers.
 For example, if `data.buffers` is `['x', 'y']`, then the first binary buffer is the value of the `'x'` state attribute and the second binary buffer is the value of the `'y'` state attribute.

 ### Sending custom messages